-Anisotropic materials can be represented by a 9 element permittivity tensor \( \varepsilon _{ij} \) such that the electric and displacement fields are related via the relation.
+Anisotropic materials can be represented by a 9-element permittivity tensor \( \varepsilon _{ij} \) where the electric fields \(E\) and displacement fields \(D\) are related via the relation.

 $$ D_{i}=\varepsilon_{ij} E_{j} $$